jruels/cloud-engineering/labs/aws_encryption/index.md

 ### Enable HTTPS for S3 Bucket Access:
 1. In the S3 Management Console, select your bucket (`my-encrypted-bucket-[your-initials]`).

 2. Click **Permissions**, then scroll down to **Bucket policy**.

-3. Add the following bucket policy to require HTTPS access:
+3. Add the following bucket policy to enable public access to the files.

+    * Replace the `[Bucket-Name]` placeholder with your actual bucket name.

     ```json
     {
         "Version": "2012-10-17",
         "Statement": [
+            {
+                "Sid": "PublicReadGetObject",
+                "Effect": "Allow",
+                "Principal": "*",
+                "Action": [
+                    "s3:GetObject"
+                ],
+                "Resource": [
+                    "arn:aws:s3:::[Bucket-Name]/*"
+                ]
+            }
+        ]
+    }
+    ```

+4. Upload a file and use `wget` to download it over **HTTP**

+5. Update the bucket policy to require HTTPS access:
+    ```json
+    {
+      "Version": "2012-10-17",
+      "Statement": [
+        {
+          "Sid": "PublicReadGetObject",
+          "Effect": "Allow",
+          "Principal": "*",
+          "Action": "s3:GetObject",
+          "Resource": "arn:aws:s3:::testhttps-jrs/*"
+        },
         {
           "Sid": "ForceSSLOnlyAccess",
           "Effect": "Deny",